pombreda/lepl/doc-src/advanced.rst

 .. note::

-  This is very powerful --- it allows LEPL to use some of the techniques that make "compiled" parsers more efficient --- but it can also introduce quite subtle errors.
+  Modifying the matcher graph is a very powerful tool --- it allows LEPL to use some of the techniques that make "compiled" parsers more efficient --- but it can also introduce quite subtle errors.
 The addition of user--defined rewriters is not encouraged unless you are *very* familiar with LEPL.

 .. note::